RyanJulyan/Flask-BDA/README.md

 ### Linux / Mac
 * Open new terminal
     * "Control + Option + Shift + T" to open the terminal
+        * You may need to run "cmd" as administrator to run `pip install --upgrade pip`
+            * To do this, you run the command as `sudo` eg: `sudo pip install --upgrade pip`
 ```shell
 cd <Path To>/my_awesome_project